mouseandthebillionaire/RAGE/relatedWork.md

 Side note: are we doing spoiler alerts in articles now?

 [Sabrina's Culyba's _The Transformational Framework_](https://www.transformationalframework.com/) seems like a good reference

+### Disasterpeace.
+“Mini Metro,” n.d.

+The menu soundtrack alone makes me want to to give up.
+This is exactly what I have been talking about!
+I’m glad to be playing this after seeing the talk about it because I already am making deeper connections to what is happening here.

+In general the sounds are really pleasing.
+It does such a good job of communicating what happens to you in a very musical way.
+I don’t think that it’s easy to discern exactly what it is trying to communicate (expect the “there’s a new station” sound which is perfect), but you get that the sounds are tied to something, and I think that’s enough

 ### Niedderer, K. "Designing Mindful Interaction: The Category of Performative Object," 2007

 Niedderer's definition of "performative object" is really helpful here.
 This is definitely something that I have been dancing around (even as far back as the inclusion of "design interventions" in curriculum), but having a specific definition for this idea in product design is nice.
 It's notable that she separates out these performative objects from art objects.